Your sex life and testicular cancer

 It isn't common to have testicular cancer in both testicles.
 If you do have cancer in both testicles you need surgery to remove them both.

-The testicles produce the hormone testosterone.
-After removal of both testicles, the level of testosterone in the blood falls quickly.
-This will affect your sex life and your ability to have children (fertility).
+As the testicles produce the hormone testosterone, after removing both testicles, the levels of testosterone in the blood fall quickly.
+This will affect your sex life and your fertility.

 To maintain your sex drive and be able to get an erection you would need testosterone replacement therapy.